waserp/MiniInterpreter/README.md

 Features:
 - Small Code footprint, standard C++11
 - C-esque syntax
-- Variable Types: float, string, boolean and one dimensional arrays of those.
+- Variable Types: float, string and one dimensional arrays of those.
 - script functions can be defined.
 - Easy to add function-calls to C++ functions